Galacticai/UNWIND/README.md

 - Always backup your data so you don't need recovery utilities.
 - In case of data loss, unmount the affected drive ASAP and don't modify its contents in order to ensure a high success rate in recovery
 - UNWIND does not guarantee 100% validity for the recovered files, since deleted files can be overwritten by new data

+---
+**••• Please feel free to submit your ideas and contributions •••**